Luis Batlle Berres: President of Uruguay (1st period of office)

 Law 11024 authorized the Executive Power "to take from "Exchange Differences", the amount equivalent to one million dollars (U$S 1:000.00.00) as contribution of the Republic to the International Relief Fund for Childhood, created by resolution of the General Assembly of the Organization United Nations, 11 December 1946."
 In 1948, pensions were introduced for the Jockey Club (part-time) and health benefits established for 2 new groups (Congress and state bank).
 In 1949 the budget for school canteens and milk was increased, while new classes for children with hearing and sight defects were brought within the framework of special education.
 In regards to housing, a 1949 law was approved "granting special facilities to employees of the BHU."
 A Decree concerning Measures for the Prevention of Accidents to Workers Engaged in the Unloading of Coal and Salt dated 28 July 1949 "provides for the use of hooks with safety catches for all lifting equipment used in the unloading of coal and salt and for the blocking of trucks while salt is being unloaded.
 It also requires workers to use safety belts when they are at the top of hoppers."
-Law 11388 of 1949 provided for a subsidy to paid the National Work for the Protection and Education of Mentally Abnormal Minors (Obra Morquio), which was intended to provide "medical-pedagogical assistance to at least 180 mentally abnormal children, regardless of any philosophical, political or religious proselytism."
+Law 11388 of 1949 provided for a subsidy to paid to the National Work for the Protection and Education of Mentally Abnormal Minors (Obra Morquio), which was intended to provide "medical-pedagogical assistance to at least 180 mentally abnormal children, regardless of any philosophical, political or religious proselytism."
 A law of December the 5th 1949 authorized compensation for farmers damaged by hail.
 Under Law 11,563 of 1950 "Facilities for the acquisition, construction, expansion and tax relief of housing are given to certain officials of the National Postal Savings Fund, the General Post Office and the Legislative Branch, with rules for carrying out operations."

 An Act of April the 18th 1950 set up some free high-school courses in certain towns in the country’s interior, while an Act of May the 26th 1950 granted, for cultural purposes, a subsidy to the Young Farmers' League.
 An Act of September the 13th 1950 increased the salaries of civil servants, In July 1950 the Uruguayan Congress appropriated 50,000 pesos to support the Farm Youth Movement (a Uruguayan equivalent of the 4-H Clubs) which "operates through the rural schools on a volunteer basis."
 Two Acts dated September the 19th 1950 increased the contributions made to, together with the benefits to be paid out from, pension funds for workers.
 An Act of October the 9th 1950 introduced liberal workmen's compensation provisions in relation to occupational accidents.
-A previous system set up a "fixed maximum" which the present Act abandoned.In addition, law No. 11,617 of October the 20th 1950 created a new pension fund known as the Retirement and Pension Fund for Rural Workers, Domestic Workers and Old Age Pensions.
+A previous system set up a "fixed maximum" which the present Act abandoned.
+In addition, law No. 11,617 of October the 20th 1950 created a new pension fund known as the Retirement and Pension Fund for Rural Workers, Domestic Workers and Old Age Pensions.